kasir-barati/the-pragmatic-programmer/manjaro/ranger/README.md

 - Stay on the file/directory and Press `space`

+# Copy file/directory name into clipboard

+- Stay on the file/directory
+- Press `y.`

+# Copy file/directory full path

+- Stay on the file/directory
+- Press `yp`

 # Cut a file or director to another place

 1. Stay on the file or directory